The Letter to Philemon

 Historical Setting

-Philemon was a resident of Colossae and a convert of Paul.
+Philemon was a resident of Colossae and a convert of the Apostle Paul.
 Philemon’s house was large enough to serve as the meeting place for the church there.
 He was benevolent to other believers, and his son, Archippus evidently held a position of leadership in the church.
 Philemon may have had other slaves in addition to Onesimus, and he was not alone as a slave owner among the Colossian believers.
 Thus this letter and his response would provide guidelines for other master-slave relationships.

 Theological Contribution